 Q196.
 GG0100C.
 Prior to injury, the patient was able to climb and descend 3 stairs to enter her home independently.
-She was unable to manage the full flight of stairs to the 2nd floor of her home, therefore stayed on the first floor.
-She reports that she did not use stairs in the community.
+They were unable to manage the full flight of stairs to the 2nd floor of their home, therefore stayed on the first floor.
+The patient reports that they did not use stairs in the community.
 Could you please advise as to the appropriate response for item GG0100C - Prior Functioning: Everyday Activities - Stairs?
-[Q&A ADDED 05/22; Previously CMS Qtrly Q&A 01/20 Q10]
+[Q&A EDITED 10/23; ADDED 05/22; Previously CMS Qtrly Q&A 01/20 Q10]